 Techniques range form cutting, weaving, tying, plaiting, sewing, tailoring, embroidering, dyeing and printing, most of which she learnt as a child growing up.

 She presents her work with some accompanying text (a label) giving context, a plausible narrative if sometimes fictional to provide a notion of provenance, origin and historical fact.
 Sometimes she combines painting with plaited fibre ropes, reminiscent of West African elaborate hairstyles.
 She also plays with cutout shapes and negative spaces.

-In Udondian's recent project on immigration and border control, she explores the notion of absence, referencing the countless numbers of immigrants who try to find new lives elsewhere and the many refugees who do not survive the journey.
+As an artist Udondian explores many global societal issues.
+In her recent project on immigration and border control, she explores the notion of absence, referencing the countless numbers of immigrants who try to find new lives elsewhere and the many refugees who do not survive the journey.

 The artist Georgina Maxim was born in 1980 in Harare, Zimbabwe.
 She currently works and resides between Harare and Germany where she is furthering her studies and creative development.

 2019 was a significant year for this artist as she was nominated for the prestigious Henrike Grohs ART Award and was one of 4 artists representing Zimbabwe at the 58th Venice Biennale.
 Using installations and soft wall sculptures, Maxim explores multiple themes relating to women's issues including sexuality, violence identity and personal history.